arte504/web_project_4/README.md

 - "Around The U.S." — an interactive page where users can add, remove, or like photos.

-- You can edit the profile, add new photos, view added photos in big-picture mode
+- You can edit the profile, add new photos, view added photos in big-picture mode.

 - *P.S.
 By now it's only update the page till you refresh it(no server saves).*